DyhanieMatkoy/Erection/docs/archived/REORGANIZATION_SUMMARY.md

 ## Overview

-The Erection project has been successfully reorganized to improve file structure, remove duplicates, and create a more maintainable and scalable directory layout.
+The CTM project has been successfully reorganized to improve file structure, remove duplicates, and create a more maintainable and scalable directory layout.

 ## Completed Actions